 Another recent development is an Imperial ban on inter-province slave trade, and the trade of slaves over “Imperial waters,” which includes the Inner Sea.
 This has halted the flow of slaves into the province from the West & also had a prohibitive impact on slavery in the new Vvardenfell colonies.

 Slaves, like in many parts of Morrowind, form the lowest rung of Morrowind's society.
 Many do not even consider them part of society, and see them solely as beasts.
 They are most often found in the countryside, toiling the fields of large plantation-estates and farms.
 In large settlements Hlaalu slaves are often kept out-of-sight as an appeasement to the Empire and sympathizers.
-The transport of slaves over Imperial waters is illegal, and as such, the Hlaalu rely on the Comonna Tong's extensive smuggling network to bypass this.
+The transport of slaves over Imperial waters is illegal, and as such, the Hlaalu rely on smuggling networks and the existing slave population to bypass this.
 Slaves are often found in smuggling dens around the Thirr, Othreleth, and Ascadian & Bitter Coasts.
-Elsewhere in the country, they are seen in the open, as many openly flout Imperial law.
+Elsewhere in the country, they are seen in the open, in defiance of Imperial law.

 Commoners in Hlaalu tend to come from all walks from life.
-Unlike the Indoril in which commoners and peasants live in serfdom, in Hlaalu lands, the Velothi have been directly absorbed into Hlaalu's patronage system, while outlanders are plentiful in the large trade cities.
+Unlike the Indoril in which commoners and peasants live in serfdom, the Velothi in Hlaalu lands have been directly absorbed into Hlaalu's patronage system, while outlanders are plentiful in the large trade cities.
 Outside the cities, they often serve as tenured workers on plantations, large farms, and trade ports.
 They can also be independent farmers outside Hlaalu patronage.

-In large cities, many commoners can be seen as independent merchants and tradespersons, though they do not benefit from the competitive edge of being assosciated with House Hlaalu.
-They can also be independent contractors and guildspeople that do business with the house on a tenuredbasis.
-Most of these tend to be outlanders, and westernized Dunmer.
+In large cities, many commoners can be seen as independent merchants and tradespersons, though they do not benefit from the competitive edge of being associated with House Hlaalu.
+They can also be independent contractors and guildspeople that do business with the house on a tenured basis.
+Most of these tend to be outlanders and westernized Dunmer.
 Some nobility also incorporate indentured servants (wage slaves) in their workforces, mostly in urban centers where slavery is seen as taboo by the Imperials.

 Tradespeople form the bulk of Hlaalu society, Individual merchants and artisans who are financially independent and self-sustaining.
 In the large cities, they often are found running large shops and businesses, while outside the city, they often run small farms and plantations.
 They form the lynchpin of Morrowind's economy and trade, and the most successful of these end up in Hlaalu's elite.

 Entering nobility in House Hlaalu is not necessarily hereditary.
-In fact, much of Hlaalu peerage is comprised of self-made individuals who have risen to be the most powerful enterpreneurs in Morrowind.
-The highest echelons of Hlaalu nobility form the executive of the Council Company, and wield tremendous power in economic, political, and trade affairs, often dictating terms to other, lesser merchants and tradesfolk, and amassing substantial wealth from collecting tarriffs, dues, and interest on goods and services tendered.
+In fact, much of Hlaalu peerage is comprised of self-made individuals who have risen to be the most powerful entrepreneurs in Morrowind.
+The highest echelons of Hlaalu nobility form the executive of the Council Company, and wield tremendous power in economic, political, and trade affairs, often dictating terms to other, lesser merchants and tradesfolk, and amassing substantial wealth from collecting tariffs, dues, and interest on goods and services tendered.
 Many live in the ancient clanstead of Narsis, while a few others have holdings in large plantation-estates.
 Some also have country manors and retreats.
-A few of the older families are in on the conspiracy, though much of Hlaalu's nobility is still kept in the dark.

 Worldspace Implementation of House Hlaalu